galtproject/galtproject-docs/eng/Glossary.md

 Public figures elected by the Land Owners to manage the Ethers and Tokens of the Fund.
 They, as a board of directors, should ensure the development of the infrastructure of the Territory and the development of its economy with the ethers of the Fund.
 Their task is to make the Territory attractive to people and companies by investing in infrastructure and companies.
 They invest in local companies and start-ups, as an investment fund.
 Their task is to make sure that the ethers in the Fund does not decrease, but increase due to competent management.

 ## Emission Auction
-After the completion of the first GALT Territory Genesis, the GALT tokens will be issued in the auction format.
+After the completion of the first Territory Crowdsale, the GALT tokens will be issued in the auction format.
 Every 23 hours will be issued, for example 100 GALT (the specific amount is calculated by the formula).
 During these 23 hours, everyone can send the Ethers for Emission auction smart contract.
 After the Emission auction round ends, 50 GALT will be received by those who sent Ethers in proportion to their contribution.
 A 50 GALT will receive Land owners in proportion to their Reputation.
 The Funds will receive Ethers from the Emission Auction in proportion to Reputation ot their Land owners.